frosetrain/dotfiles/README.md

 # dotfiles
-My dotfiles for GNOME 3.38, currently used on zixi-zorin-desktop
+Dotfiles for Fedora Workstation 36 with GNOME 42